HelKai528/SCA-Net/README.md

 SCA-Net: Automatic Estimation of Stellar Atmospheric Physical Parameters Based on Efficient Convolution and Attention Mechanisms

-The remaining code and documentation are expected to be uploaded by the end of 2025.
+The remaining code and documentation will be uploaded after the paper is published.